voxeet/comms-app-react-native-videocall/README.md

 ## Overview

-This project demonstrates what a simple video meeting experience is like when built for a mobile device using React Native and TypeScript.
+Build a one-to-one or small-group live video conferencing app with features like recording, a/v controls and more.

 | Use cases          | Features                                                   | Tech Stack   |
 | ------------------ | ---------------------------------------------------------- | ------------ |